Crowd Dynamics: Managing Surges, Sway, and Emergency Evacuations at Live Events

 Crowd surge is distinct from crowd sway: it is a rapid, directional movement of crowd mass in response to a stimulus.
 The stimulus may be a sudden change in music volume or tempo, a movement by the performer toward one side of the stage, a perceived security incident, or simply a spontaneous group response to an emotionally intense moment in the performance.
 Surges can displace individuals over considerable distances and can concentrate crowd pressure at barriers, walls, or stage structures with enough force to cause structural failure or compressive injury to individuals trapped between the surging crowd and the fixed barrier.

-The asymmetric barrier effect is particularly important at the front of stage barricade: when a crowd surges forward, individuals at the barricade cannot move in the direction the crowd is pressing because the barricade is fixed.
+The asymmetric barrier effect is particularly important at the front-of-stage barricade: when a crowd surges forward, individuals at the barricade cannot move in the direction the crowd is pressing because the barricade is fixed.
 The crowd continues to push forward, and the pressure concentrates at the bodies of the individuals between the crowd and the barricade.
-Without relief—either by lifting individuals over the barricade, creating lateral release points in the barricade, or reducing crowd pressure from behind—the individuals at the barricade can experience compressive asphyxia even when those a few meters behind them would not describe the situation as an emergency (Event Safety Alliance, 2013).
+Without relief — either by lifting individuals over the barricade, creating lateral release points in the barricade, or reducing crowd pressure from behind — the individuals at the barricade can experience compressive asphyxia even when those a few meters behind them would not describe the situation as an emergency (Still, 2014; Fruin, 1993).

 Warning Signs and Monitoring

-The observable warning signs of developing dangerous crowd conditions include: visible crowd sway; increasing crowd density in the pit or front-of-stage area (observable from elevated positions or CCTV); increasing numbers of audience members requesting extraction over the barricade; distressed facial expressions and visible discomfort among individuals near the barricade; the visible “crush zone” at the barricade where individuals are pressed against the structure; and increasing reports from barricade security staff of patron distress (Event Safety Alliance, 2013; Fruin, 1993).
+The observable warning signs of developing dangerous crowd conditions include visible crowd sway; increasing crowd density in the pit or front-of-stage area (observable from elevated positions or CCTV); increasing numbers of audience members requesting extraction over the barricade; distressed facial expressions and visible discomfort among individuals near the barricade; the visible crush zone at the barricade where individuals are pressed against the structure; and increasing reports from barricade security staff of patron distress (Fruin, 1993).

 Intervention Options for Developing Crowd Pressure